 A collector's album is available for these sets.
 Issued in Spanish, the albums have slots for each coin and a descriptive sheet for the overall collection and each of the animals depicted on the coins.

-These sets with or without the albums can be ordered from us and the cost, postpaid is:
+These sets with or without the albums can be ordered from us.

 Copyright © 2007-2017Don Bailey & Tiffany Enterprises Websites All rights reserved